greywillfade/sally/content/about/_index.md

 * Modernisation of our tech stack, shipping fundamental changes to our architecture and customer accounts, and the team pulling off a really smooth data migration.
 * Building an extremely strong team, culture, and rituals, reflected in consistently high Satisfaction Survey scores.
 * High representation of women, especially in senior technology roles.

+## A baby, a new role, and a move into Trust & Safety
+After having my first child and stepping away from work to be the primary carer, I revisited what I was optimising for in my career.
+I'd always been very drawn to mission-driven companies and roles, and when the chance came up to lead engineering and data science/machine learning in the Trust and Safety space for Bumble Inc it was an easy choice to make.

+As of summer 2023 I'm currently settling in, learning how to juggle and embrace being a working mum and the primary earner whilst also managing CFS/ME and the rest of life!

 ## Outside of the day job